lvkremin/personal-website2/content/authors/admin/_index.md

 ---
 I am currently a PhD candidate in Psychology at Concordia University in Montreal, Canada.

-My academic research has focused on **language acquisition in bilingual children**, particularly how bilingual infants **separate** their languages.
+My academic research focuses on **language acquisition in bilingual children**, particularly how bilingual infants **separate** their languages.
 I’m currently involved in projects investigating bilinguals' phonological perception, parental language mixing, and the potential effects of code-switching on comprehension.

 Outside of my research, I enjoy practicing and teaching yoga, travelling, spending time with my dog, and occassionally knitting.